Jenny Blackford's Web Site

 "Under the Roses" (adult fantasy) forthcoming in A Quiet Shelter There, edited by Gerri Leen (Hadley Rille Books).

-"Golden Eyes" (adult historical fantasy) forthcoming in Tehani's Wessely's anthology Phantazein (Fablecroft).
+"The Lady of Wild Things" (adult historical fantasy) forthcoming in Tehani's Wessely's anthology Phantazein (Fablecroft).

 Short Stories for Children and Young Adults: